uclahs-cds/pipeline-call-gSV/README.md

 ### 2. Calling Copy Number Variants

-The second step of the pipeline identifies any found copy number variants (CNVs).
-To do this, Delly requires an aligned and sorted BAM file and BAM index as an input, as well as the BCF output from the initial structural variant calling (to refine breakpoints) and a mappability map.
+The second step of the pipeline identifies any found CNVs.
+To do this, Delly requires an aligned and sorted BAM file and BAM index as an input, as well as the BCF output from the initial SV calling (to refine breakpoints) and a mappability map.
 Any CNVs identified are annotated and output as a single BCF file.

-Currently the following filters are applied by Delly when calling copy  number variants.
-Parameters with a "call-gSV default" can be updated in the nextflow.config file.
+Currently the following filters are applied by Delly when calling CNVs.
+Parameters with a "call-gSV default" can be updated in the sample specific nextflow [config](config/template.config) file.
 <br>
 | Parameter | Delly default | call-gSV default | Description |
 |:------------|:----------|:-------------------------|-------------|